HL7/cql/input/pages/04-logicalspecification.md

 The CodeSystemContains operator returns true if the given code system contains the given code.

 The first argument is statically a CodeSystemRef.
-This This allows for both static analysis of the code system references within an artifact, as well as the implementation of code system membership by the target environment as a service call to a terminology server, if desired.
+This allows for both static analysis of the code system references within an artifact, as well as the implementation of code system membership by the target environment as a service call to a terminology server, if desired.

 The second argument is expected to be a CodeSystem, allowing references to code systems to be preserved as references.